jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 ## Step 7: Install a kernel

-To be able to boot the system, you’ll need a Linux kernel.
+To be able to boot the system, you'll need a Linux kernel.
-If you’re not using 64-bit system, then you’ll probably need to do something different here.
+If you're not using 64-bit system, then you'll probably need to do something different here.

 ```
 # apt install linux-image-generic